AdobeDocs/workfront-learn.en/help/manage-work/close-a-project/complete-approvals.md

 * **Complete the approval —** This may mean reminding others of the outstanding approval.
 Do this with an update through [!DNL Workfront].
 Depending on your [!DNL Workfront] permissions, you may be able to complete the approval yourself.
 * **Remove the approval —** If the approval isn't needed, it might be easier to just delete it.
 Your ability to do this depends on your [!DNL Workfront] permissions.
 * **Change the status —** Select a status that doesn't have an approval attached.
-Just be sure the status is equal to Complete.
+Just be sure the status equates to Complete.

 If your organization uses issues to track problems, change orders, or other events during projects, follow the same steps on the [!UICONTROL Issues] section of your project.